- BY Colin Yeo

-Briefing: four looming problems in the UK asylum system and how to address them
+Briefing: four problems in the UK asylum system and how to address them

 The only group to benefit from the long waiting times are those whose cases will ultimately fail; by the time that happens they will have been living here for years and it will be even harder for the government to remove than would otherwise have been the case.

 In this briefing we will take a look at what is really going on with the main features of the contemporary asylum system: arrivals, the backlog, detention, removal and resettlement.
-The focus is on what caused the backlog and what consequences will flow from the massive increase in the number of positive and negative decisions we’re now seeing.
-The information is drawn mainly from the quarterly immigration statistics and transparency data for the year ended September 2023, the most recent available at the time of writing.
+The focus is on what caused the backlog and what consequences will flow from the recent legal changes and the large number of decisions made last year.
+The information is drawn mainly from the quarterly immigration statistics and transparency data for the year ended March 2024, the most recent available at the time of writing.

 The picture the data presents is of a system that has been overwhelmed.
 Not by new arrivals but by mismanagement.